-Item Description Include users who are Select the following options to include those users in the spreadsheet: Enabled users Disabled users By default, both options are selected, which means that both enabled and disabled users will be included in the spreadsheet.
+Item Description Include users Select the following options to include those users in the spreadsheet: who are Enabled usersDisabled users By default, both options are selected, which means that both enabled and disabled users will be included in the spreadsheet.
 If both options are cleared, then only roles (and subsystems, if applicable) will be included in the spreadsheet.
 Include users in these roles If you want to only view users that belong to specific roles, select the check boxes for those roles.
 You can also choose to view users who do not belong to any roles.
 You can use the Select All and Clear All links to select or clear all roles.
 This selection also limits the role records that will be included in the spreadsheet.
+Include users from these subsystems If you want to only view users that belong to specific subsystems, select the check boxes for those subsystems.
+You can also choose to view users who do not belong to any subsystems.
+You can use the Select All and Clear All links to select or clear all roles.
+This also limits the subsystem records that will be included in the spreadsheet.
+This option only displays if subsystems are enabled for your system.